hypothesis/h-cookiecutter-pypackage/README.md

 * Use "`PYPI_TOKEN`" as the name
 * Paste the API key in as the value
 * Press <kbd>Add secret</kbd>

-Your next successful commit in `master` should now publish to PyPI.

 Hacking
 -------